ADHD Testing Clinic in Florida

 Children with ADHD may have trouble following instructions, organizing tasks, and managing time, which can lead to poor academic performance and problems with authority figures.
 It is important to note that not all children with ADHD will exhibit the same symptoms, and some children may only have symptoms in certain settings, such as at school or during social activities.

 ADHD testing is available at Psychiatry of the Palm Beaches.
 For more information contact us or book an appointment online.
-We serve patients from Boynton Beach FL, Palm Beach Gardens FL, Stuart, FL, Wellington, FL, Jupiter FL, Lake Worth FL, West Palm Beach FL, Delray Beach FL, Riviera Beach FL, Century Village FL, Lake Park FL, Forth Piece North, FL, Lakewood Park, FL, Westlake, FL, Loxahatchee Groves, FL and North Palm Beach FL.
+We have convenient locations to serve you.
+We serve patients from Boynton Beach FL, Delray Beach FL, Palm Beach Gardens FL, Jupiter FL, Stuart FL, Palm City FL, Royal Palm Beach FL, Wellington FL, Vero Beach FL, Citrus Ridge FL, Plantation FL, Sunrise FL, Jacksonville FL, Riverside FL, and surrounding areas.

 Additional Services You May Need